 Speaking of maximizing time management, reading efficiently will also be a critical skill on the new SAT Reading Test.
 You will need to read five full-length essays and answer 52 related multiple-choice questions in only 65 minutes.
-In order to do this, you won’t be able to carefully read every word in every passage, considering each for relevance, carefully underlining important sections and circling key vocabulary.
+In order to do this, you won’t be able to carefully read every word in every passage, consider each for relevance, and carefully underline important sections and circle key vocabulary.
 These may be essential active reading skills, but they are not the most practical when you’re crunched for time.

 Instead, you’ll need to read efficiently by skimming the material first to give yourself a general idea of its format and content.
 There are many strategies for skimming text.
 Most involve reading the first and last sentence of every paragraph.
 Know your own speed and determine how much of the passages you can generally handle reading without suffering from a time crunch at the end of the test.

 If you are an exceptionally fast reader and know that you can read the entire introductory and concluding paragraphs with time to spare for each passage and its associated questions, then do so.
 But if you know that you won’t have time for this, practice more efficient skimming strategies to ensure that you’ll have time to skim every passage and the questions associated with each.
 Remember, you can’t receive any points for a question that you didn’t answer.